advanderveer/27067dd17/rev/README.md

 idea 3: if all combinations are exhaused member may start on a normal proof-of-work to prevent chain death?
 This should be unlikely and the reward should be small enough that it doesn't become the default mode of work.

+//hat motivates a member to wait for the highest proposals? it can not
+//encode a block with a prev that has an higher weight then the heigest ranking
+//previous proposal that was witnessed. i.e the change is small that the block
+//will be included in the tip eventually. i.e. if you have to wait anyway, why
+//not send the highest ranking proposal, also gives you more options to solve the
+//puzzle.
+The weight of a block in the chain is determined by token of the proposal
+//it came with

+## TODO
+- [ ] make out-of-order able to expire items
+- [ ] *bonus* make out-of-order allow for concurrent access